 There is no lighting system embedded in this level.
 However, the anodized aluminum body makes the device easy to spot in the dark.
 The acrylic blue color in the vials has a glow which helps in taking the reading off at night or in the dark.
 However, this tool is not recommended for regular work in the dark.

 Like all good torpedo levels, this one also comes with a V groove.
-Along with this, there is also a magnetic layer comprised of three neodymium magnets which allow the device to stick in one place while you are taking the measurements.
+Along with this, there is also a magnetic layer comprised of three neodymium magnets that allow the device to stick in one place while you are taking the measurements.

 The Empire Level aluminum billet level is assembled utilizing an exceedingly sturdy aluminum (aircraft quality) with tapered closures to permit easy handling in/out of the pocket.
 There is also a 6-inch ruler embedded in the device for added convenience.
 The body is break, leak and fog-screen resistant.
 The vials are made from a special material and are 400 percent stronger than the vials found in average levels.